Search

 Communications of the ACM

-David Patterson does not need an introduction.
-Being the brain behind many of the inventions that shaped the computing industry (repeatedly) over the past 40 years, when he put forward an opinion article in Communications of the ACM targeting the current day political waves in the USA, I could not avoid choosing it to write this review.
+David Patterson needs no introduction.
+As the brain behind many of the inventions that shaped the computing industry (repeatedly) over the past 40 years, when he put forward an opinion article in Communications of the ACM targeting the current political waves in the US, I knew I had to write this review.

-Patterson identifies principles for the projects he has led, that are specially compatible with the ways research works at universitary systems: Multidisciplinary teams, demonstrative usable artifacts, seven- to ten-year impact horizons, five-year sunset clauses (to create urgency and to lower opportunity costs), physical proximity of collaborators, and leadership followed on team success rather than individual recognition.
+Patterson identifies the principles for the projects he has led that are specially compatible with the ways research works in universitary systems: multidisciplinary teams, demonstrative usable artifacts, seven- to ten-year impact horizons, five-year sunset clauses (to create urgency and to lower opportunity costs), physical proximity of collaborators, and leadership followed on team success rather than individual recognition.

-While it could be argued that it’s easy to point at Patterson’s work as a success example while he is by far not the average academic, the points he makes on how GoFAR research has been fundamental for the advance of science and technology, but also of biology, medicine, and several other fields are very clear.
+It could be argued that it’s easy to point at Patterson’s work as a successful example while he is not the average academic.
+However, the argument he makes on regard to how GoFAR has been fundamental to advances made in science and technology, but also of biology, medicine, and several other fields, is very clear.